DannisNguyen12/DanCV/README.md

 # Danny Nguyen - Personal CV Website

-A modern, responsive personal portfolio website showcasing my journey as an aspiring software developer.
+A modern, responsive personal portfolio website showcasing my journey as an aspiring software developer, now featuring an integrated testimonial submission and approval system.

 ## 🌟 Live Demo

 Open `CV.html` in your browser to view the live website.
+For the complete experience with testimonial functionality, run the Node.js server.

 ## 📖 About